-How Do I Correct My Order of Precedence Record?
+How Do I Change My Order of Precedence Record?

-So, you've found up your individual record in the Atenveldt Order of Precedence, and an award you received is missing!
+So, you've found your personal record in the Atenveldt Order of Precedence, and an award you received is missing!
 Or maybe it's there, but it's listed incorrectly—the wrong level for multi-tiered awards, or the wrong date.
 What now?

 Did you ever use an alias or nickname, or have you registered a new name?